neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_2_Start_Codespace/README.md

 For reference, you can also view the complete setup instructions in [GUIDE_DEV_CONTAINERS.md](../GUIDE_DEV_CONTAINERS.md).

-## Viewing Your Azure AI Foundry Project
+## Viewing Your Microsoft Foundry Project

-After running the `azd up` commands in the codespace, it created an Azure AI Foundry project for you.
+After running the `azd up` commands in the codespace, it created a Microsoft Foundry project for you.

 To view your Foundry project: